The Academic Program

 Throughout its history, the College has been committed to developing excellence.
 The Department of Athletics and Physical Education affirms the College's mission by offering a variety of opportunities to promote self-awareness, confidence and the development of skills and habits that contribute to a healthy lifestyle.
 The College's comprehensive program includes competitive intercollegiate athletics, diverse physical education and wellness curricula, and leisure and recreational programs designed to enhance the quality of life for the broader campus community.

-All students must complete eight credits in physical education and successfully complete a swim-proficiency test.
+Before the start of the senior year, all students must have completed eight credits in physical education and successfully complete a swim-proficiency test.
 Semester and half-semester courses are offered in dance, aquatics, individual sports, team sports, outdoor recreation, wellness and fitness.
 Physical-education credit is awarded for participation on intercollegiate teams, rugby, equestrian and ultimate frisbee club teams.
 Students may earn up to two credits in physical education for pre-approved independent study.
 Students are encouraged to complete the requirement by the conclusion of their sophomore year.

 Each student must complete six full-time semesters and earn a minimum of 24 academic units while in residence at Bryn Mawr.
 These may include courses taken at Haverford and Swarthmore Colleges and the University of Pennsylvania during the academic year.
 The senior year must be spent in residence.
 Seven of the last 16 units must be earned in residence.
 Students do not normally spend more than the equivalent of four years completing the work of the A.B. degree.
 Exceptions to this requirement for transfer students entering as second-semester sophomores or juniors are considered at the time of matriculation.

-All requests for exceptions to the above regulations are presented to the Committee on Academic Standing for approval.
-Normally, a student consults her dean and prepares a written statement to submit to the committee; a student may, in unusual cases, request permission to appear before the committee.
+All requests for exceptions to the above regulations are presented to the Special Cases Subcommittee of the Committee on Academic Standing for approval.
+Normally, a student consults her dean and prepares a written statement to submit to the committee.

 back to top